canozkan42/aetoc24/registration.md

 ### Registration fees
 **995,00€** (VAT included)

-AETOC 2024 has reserved a limited number of rooms at the workshop venue hotel (Hotel Zuiderduin\*\*\*\*).
+AETOC 2024 has reserved a limited number of rooms at the workshop venue hotel [Strandhotel Golfzang](https://www.golfzang.nl/nl/){:target="_blank"}.
 We highly recommend that you register at your earliest convenience to secure a room.

 **The registration form will be online from 16 February.**